 If we only get once chance at life, then surely fulfilling our potential should be set as our highest goal.

-Those “things” are proteins called neurotransmitters.
+Thought are things and those “things” are proteins called neurotransmitters.
 Those neurotransmitters circulate through the body, attach to cell membranes and cause genes to express themselves.
 That thought and therefore that gene expression can either be good for our health or bad.
-I believe that we must approach our health holistically and consider the mind-body connection.
+Make it work for you, its your most powerful tool.

 I want you to simply be well & be the best you can be.